LejhandG/python-mini-games/README.md

 7. **Flash Cards**: A simple flash cards game to learn French words.
 8. **Email OTP Auth**: A GUI app that sends an email with an OTP, which you then verify within the app.
 9. **Trivia Game**: A trivia quiz game using the Trivia API and Tkinter for the GUI.
+10. **Stock Tracker**: A tool that tracks stock prices and sends an email alert if significant changes occur, including top news articles.

 ## Table of Contents
 - [Projects Included](#projects-included)